HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/use-cases.md

 Then, the **User Account Management** constitutes the generic subdomain as it does not generate value for the system.

-And finally, the **AED Database Management** supports the system in performing its main function.
+And finally, the **AED Database Management** supports the system in performing its main function.it